dallenpyrah/ContextualMocker/docs/DESIGN.md

 ## 4. Core Architecture

+### 4.0 Project Structure

+ContextualMocker's source code is organized into logical subfolders to enhance maintainability and clarity:

+- **core**: Contains the central components like `MockRegistry` and primary mocking logic.
+- **handlers**: Includes invocation handlers for managing mock interactions.
+- **initiators**: Provides classes for initiating stubbing and verification processes with context awareness.
+- **matchers**: Supports argument matching capabilities for flexible stubbing and verification.

+This modular structure facilitates easier extension and maintenance of the framework.
 The architecture of ContextualMocker is designed around a central, thread-safe registry that manages mock state based on both the mock instance and the specific context of interaction.

 ### 4.1 Edge Case and Robustness Test Coverage Plan